soncodi/gulp-cssretarget/README.md

 Type: `String`
 Default value: `''`

-The new directory root relative to which your assets will live.
+The directory relative to which paths are determined.

 #### options.prepend
 Type: `String`